Year of entry 2024

 Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

 Find out more about Access to Leeds and alternative admissions.

 We accept a range of international equivalent qualifications.
-Contact the Undergraduate Admissions Office for more information.
+For more information contact the School of English admissions team.